Defining SQL Queries

 As an example, if you have a unique constraint on the username field in your users table which makes it impossible for two users to share the same username, you could use ^ to direct aiosql to select a single user rather than a list of rows of length 1.

--- name: get_user_by_username^
+-- name: get-by-username^

 select userid,